drewdeponte/tagalong/README.md

 ### Check if Tagger has a tag

 To check if a Tagger has a specific tag, call the `has_tag?` method.
-This will always return a boolean representing if the Tagger has used the passed tag (and not deleted it).
+This will return a boolean representing if the Tagger has used the passed tag (and not deleted it).

     @user.has_tag?('sometag')
     # => true